muhkuh-sys/taglist_editor/doc/readme_tagtool.txt

 The device header is selected as follows:
 DEVICE_HEADER_V1_T
-SET .usDeviceClass = 5

 How to generate the editing instructions file
 ===============================================
+Method 1)
+Edit an NXO/NXF file using the GUI-based editor, save the result to another file and use the "diff" function to extract the changes.

+Method 2)
 The output of the "list" function can be parsed by the "edit" function.
 Redirect the output to a text file, edit the file and put "SET " at the beginning of every line which contains a value you want to be changed.

-Either change the values directly in the text file, or use the tag list editor to edit the NXF/NXO file beforehand, and then use tagtool to generate the text file.
+Method 3)
+Write it manually according to the format described above.